uranusjr/packaging-repositories/README.md

     """

-# All kinds of repositories should be able to parse URLs and local paths.
 # This does not check if the endpoint is actually available (done lazily when
 # the repos is actually accessed), but LocalDirectoryRepository does check
 # whether the path/URL is actually local.
+FlatHTMLRepository automatically
+# converts file: URLs to paths, so the fetcher implementation does not need
+# to worry about special-casing them.
 repos = [
     SimpleRepository('https://pypi.org/simple'),
     FlatHTMLRepository('https://pypackages.mydomain.com/find-links.html'),